LLNL/shroud/docs/reference.rst

         cxx_local_var
            True if a local C++ variable is created.
            This is the case when C and C++ are not directly compatible.
-           Usually a C++ constructor is involved.
+           Usually a C++ constructor or cast is involved.
            This sets *cxx_var* is set to ``SH_{c_var}``.

         c_helper